amirmasoudabdol/Bilbo/docs/examples/bakker_et_al_2014.md

 ### Hacking Strategies

 For simulating the [Outliers Removal](/hacking-strategies/outliers-removal.md) process, we take a different approach than the one we have used for [Bakker et al., 2012](/examples/bakker_et_al_2012.md) simulation.
-Here, we simulate the outliers removal step before passing the Experiment to Researcher.
+Here, we simulate the outliers removal step before passing the Experiment to the Researcher.
 This is equivalent to pre-processing the data and then running the final tests and analyses on it.

 For this purpose, we are using the `pre_processing_methods` parameter in `researcher_parameters` section.
-Pre-processing steps are similar to normal [hacking strategies](/hacking-strategies.md) with the difference that Researcher doesn't get to perform a [selection → decision sequence](/hacking-strategies.md#) after each step.
-They are being *fully* applied one after another, and when the list is exhausted, a copy of the *modified* Experiment will be passed to Researcher for further analysis.
+Pre-processing steps are similar to normal [hacking strategies](/hacking-strategies.md) with the difference that the Researcher does not get to perform a [selection → decision sequence](/hacking-strategies.md#) after each step.
+They are being *fully* applied one after another, and when the list is exhausted, a copy of the *modified* Experiment will be passed to the Researcher for further analysis.

 !!! hackingstrategy "Configuration: Pre-processing"
 	=== "Non Subjective"